Gorani people: Settlements

 In Albania, there are nine Gorani-inhabited villages: Zapod, Pakisht, Orçikël, Kosharisht, Cernalevë, Orgjost, Oreshkë, Borje and Shishtavec.

 In Kosovo, there are 18 Gorani-inhabited villages: Baćka, Brod, Vranište, Globočice, Gornja Rapča, Gornji Krstac, Dikance, Donja Rapča, Donji Krstac, Zli Potok, Kruševo, Kukaljane, Lještane, Ljubošta, Mlike, Orčuša, Radeša, and Restelica, as well as the town of Dragash.
 Town of Dragash has a mixed population of Gorani, who live in the lower neighbourhood, and Albanians in the upper neighbourhood and constituting the majority of inhabitants.

 In North Macedonia, there are two Gorani-inhabited villages located in the Polog region: Jelovjane and Urvič.

+Traditional Gorani costumes

+The traditional dress of the Gorani bears a close resemblance to that of the Albanians.
+The traditional male attire consists of a plis (white felt cap), Dzamadan/Xhamadan(vest), Benevrek/tirq (woolen trousers), and openke/opinge (traditional leather shoes).